-What do two species of fungi, a weevil, a katydid, and a wasp have in common?
-Their names.
+What do three species of fungi, a weevil, a katydid, a shrimp, and a wasp have in common?
+Nothing, except for their names.
 All of them were named in reference to COVID-19, the disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 When my collaborator André De Kesel and I were planning to write a checklist of Laboulbeniomycetes in Belgium and the Netherlands with the description of a few new species, we didn’t have a pandemic in mind.
 Project “checklist” started in September 2019, when I visited Meise Botanic Garden for two weeks of research (funded by SYNTHESYS+).
 Later, I was back at Purdue University where I was a postdoc, we corresponded by email about our progress—discussing things such as new DNA extractions, phylogenetic analyses, morphological descriptions, and (lots and lots of back-and-forth) corrections to the checklist.
 And then the pandemic hit.
 Two major consequences for our work were that I could no longer do molecular work in the laboratory, and that we both had no more physical access to our respective libraries.